 Avoid injury, death or property damage.
-Maneuverability above 50 mph is limited.
 Sudden turns may cause loss of control.
 Your Cobalt boat is not designed for wake jumping.
 When crossing another boat's wake, throttle back to prevent your boat from leaving the water.
 Wake jumping is very dangerous.
 It is possible for the boat to re-enter the water on its side, transom or bow.
 You and your passengers could suffer serious injury.
 Also, damage to the boat could take place causing a hazardous condition.